 It is the policy of Washburn University to assure equal educational opportunity without regard to race, color, religion, age, disability, national origin, ancestry, gender, marital or parental status, or sexual orientation/gender identity

-Individuals with disabilities wishing to take the COMPASS should contact the Washburn University Coordinator of Testing to request testing accommodation.
+Individuals with disabilities wishing to take the ACCUPLACER should contact the Washburn University Coordinator of Testing to request testing accommodation.

 Requests, with current documentation, should be submitted six weeks prior to the planned test date.
 Later requests will be considered if staff and facility resources are available.